 Cognitive surroundings that influence memory are emotions, mental health issues, shifting blood sugars, and high or low blood sugars.
 These affect the minds ability to retain information.

-Low blood sugars have a similar effect on memory retention but speed the mind up causing synapses to fire rapidly and in turn causes an inability to focus.
+Low blood sugars have a similar effect on memory retention but speed the mind up, causing synapses to fire rapidly and in turn, causes an inability to focus.
 In either state, it is difficult or next to impossible to hold on to information.
-It can reduce the active retention of information from 18 seconds to less than a second; creating forgetfulness and causing missed blood test or shots when you are trying hard to manage diabetes.
+It can reduce the active retention of data from 18 seconds to less than a second; creating forgetfulness and causing missed blood test or shots when you are trying hard to manage diabetes.

-There are some who don’t care whether their blood sugars are managed well, but for most, the task to manage is a difficult one.
-If you are having trouble managing due to forgetfulness, try not to beat yourself up over it, as diabetes causes forgetfulness from time to time regardless of how good your control is.
+Some don’t care whether their blood sugars are managed well, but for most, the task to manage is a difficult one.
+If you have trouble managing due to forgetfulness, try not to beat yourself up over it, as diabetes causes forgetfulness from time to time regardless of how good your control is.

 If you are struggling with diabetes management and forgetfulness, please seek out a CDE or mental health professional to help you regain control and increase your ability to remember.

-Eliot LeBow, LCSW, CDE, is a diabetes-focused psychotherapist.
-His private practice, located in New York City and is also available via Skype.
-LeBow, who has been living with type 1 diabetes since 1977, treats the many diverse cognitive, behavioral, and emotional needs of people living with type 1 and type 2 diabetes.
+Eliot LeBow, LCSW, CDE, is a diabetes-focused psychotherapist, who has been living with type 1 diabetes since 1977, treats the many diverse cognitive, behavioral, and emotional needs of people living with type 1 and type 2 diabetes.

 All the advice included in this blog is therapeutic in nature and should not be considered medical advice.
 Before making any changes to your diabetes maintenance program, please consult with your primary physician or endocrinologist.